I get asked to add lists of frequently-asked questions to websites. I do my best to talk my clients back from this ledge.

 - FAQs shift the effort onto the visitor.
 Everyone says they want a user-friendly website, but FAQs are inherently user-hostile — not in terms of their actual content, of course — but because of the extra effort their structure imposes on visitors.

-- What an FAQ page conveys to your visitors: “We could’ve answered your shipping question on the Shipping page, but it was easier for us to add it to the FAQ than to edit the copy on the Shipping page; your wasted time and inconvenience are irrelevant.”
+- What an FAQ page conveys to your visitors: “We could’ve answered your shipping question on the Shipping page, but it was easier for us to add it to the FAQ than to edit the copy on the Shipping page; your wasted time, frustration, and inconvenience do not matter to us.”

 - FAQs hide bigger, underlying problems.
 FAQ pages are especially appealing to those hoping to mask deeper organizational, structural, technical, or policy problems.
 These can appear in the form of confusing copy, outdated/inconsistent/inaccurate information, or internal governance issues (e.g. who is in charge of what internally).
 Dumping the costs of these issues on visitors (by taking shortcuts like FAQ pages) may seem acceptable, but it’s an opportunity your competitors will thank you for.